Prom Dresses Without the Price

 “Molokai has a lot of extra assistance to help the kids,” said Molokai High parent Cheri Rivera, who feels that’s a unique trait of the island.
 “It’s a blessing to have … for the girls, to feel extra special on this special night.”

-The giveaway was part of The Bella Project, an Oahu-based nonprofit that outfits middle and high school students with prom dresses and accessories, all for free.
+The giveaway was part of The Bella Project, an Oahu-based nonprofit that outfits middle and high school students with perfect prom dresses like these beautiful prom dresses online at Peaches Boutique and accessories, all for free.
 Every year, the project gives away 300-400 “new and virtually new” dresses donated by individuals or organizations, said Bella Project Treasurer Charise Shigeta.
 Previously focusing on Oahu, the Bella Project expanded to Maui and Molokai for the first time this year, and Shigeta added they’re looking to bring events to Kauai and Hawaii Island as well.

 “We requested 60 dresses and they sent 102,” said CFS Island Manager Titi Hernandez, who added that “our girls on Molokai need it,” as prom expenses can be overwhelming.